7 quick tips for app store optimization

 Oct 17, 2019

 When it comes to app marketing one of the most important steps in getting it right, is perfecting your app store optimization (ASO) strategy.
-Of course, first, you need to understand what ASO is.
+Of course, before looking at best practices, first, you need to understand what ASO is.

 What is App Store Optimization?

 The definition is simple.
 The process is not.

 ASO is the practice of optimizing mobile apps so they rank higher in an app store's search results.
 This is important because the higher your app ranks in an app store's search results.
 Common sense tells us that ranking higher in search results will lead to exposure to more potential customers which results in more traffic and, ultimately, downloads by users.

 In many ways, ASO is not dissimilar to Search Engine Optimization (SEO), and it’s just as important for apps.
 ASO is the most simple and effective way to help users find your product.
 However, like SEO, the app store optimization process is on-going.
 It’s important to keep up with the latest tips and tricks and monitor the store’s latest algorithms.

 From choosing the right app name and subtitle to making sure the on-metadata for each include your main keywords, there’s a lot to consider.
 And just like with SEO, your choice of keywords matter.
 You’ll need to optimize it all if you want to improve your rankings in app store searches.

 Developers working on app optimization, or keyword optimization, always find themselves struggling with the final selection of keywords, but we have tips that can help.